Exploring the tree of numerical semigroups: Technical optimizations and results

 Our second optimization is to use parallelism on exploration of the tree.
-Today, CPU of personal computer have several cores (2, 4 or more).
+Today, CPUs of personal computers have several cores (2, 4 or more).
 The given version of our exploration algorithm uses a single core and so a fraction only of the power of a CPU.

-Our method of parallelism is very simple: for $G\in \NN$, we cut the tree $\mathcal{T}^{\leq G}$ in sub-trees $\mathcal{T}_1,...,\mathcal{T}_n$ and we launch our algorithm on these sub-trees.
-The advantage of this method is that there is no communication between the instances of our algorithm.
-The disadvantage is that the cutting controls the efficiency of the parallelism.
-Assume for example that we want to explore the tree~$\mathcal{T}^{\leq 40}$.
-We first determine all numerical semigroups $S_1,...S_{n_{20}}$ of genus $20$.
-To explore $\mathcal{T}$ it remains to explore the tree $\mathcal{T}_i$ rooted in $S_i$ for $i=1,...,n_{20}$.
-This works but the time to explore $\mathcal{T}_1$ is similar to the time need to explore the tree $\mathcal{T}^{\leq 40}$.
-And in this case, using many cores does not reduce the time to explore the tree.

-Let us now explain in more detail how we cut the tree $\mathcal{T}^{\leq G}$ in order to use parallelism.
-Semigroups of the form $\left<g+1,...,2g+1\right>$, which are of genus $g$, are called \emph{ordinary} in~\cite{Elizalde}.
-Each ordinary semigroup has a unique son that is also ordinary.
-We define $X$ to be the set of all the non-ordinary sons of an ordinary semigroup and $X^{\leq G}$ the restriction of $X$ to semigroup of genus $\leq G$.
-We then denote by $\mathcal{T}_i$ the tree rooted on $S_i$ where $X^{\leq G}=\{S_1,...,S_n\}$.
-The time needed to explore $\mathcal{T}_i$ is very heterogeneous but there are many tree $T_i$ with maximal time.
-This cutting is more efficient than the previous one.
+The idea here is that different branches of the tree can be explored in parallel by different cores of the computer.
+The tricky part is to ensure that all cores are busy, giving a new branch when a core is done with a former one.
+Fortunately there is a technology called \CilkP~\cite{CilkIntel, CilkRefman} which is particularly well suited for those kinds of problems.
+For our computation, we used the free version which is integrated in the latest version of the GNU~C compiler~\cite{GCCcilk}.